Debbie Linden

-Debbie Linden (22 February 1961 – 6 October 1997) was a Scottish-born glamour model and actress best known for her role as old Mr Grace's secretary in the sitcom Are You Being Served?
+Debbie Angela Linden (22 February 1961 – 6 October 1997) was a Scottish-born actress and glamour model, best known for her role as old Mr Grace's secretary in the sitcom Are You Being Served?
 (1981).

+Life and career

-Born in Glasgow, she played roles in various other TV series, such as The Professionals, Just Good Friends, Bergerac, and The Bill; she appeared in several feature films, among them Home Before Midnight and The Wildcats of St Trinian's.
+Born in Glasgow, she acted in local plays and trained as a dancer in her teens, before starting as a lingerie and glamour model.
+She featured in The Benny Hill Show in 1978, followed by appearances in television shows headlined by Dick Emery and Jim Davidson.
+She also played roles in various other TV series, such as The Professionals, Just Good Friends, Bergerac, Cowboys, and The Bill.
+She appeared in several feature films, among them Home Before Midnight (1979) and The Wildcats of St Trinian's (1980).

+Her "best-loved and most high-profile television role" was as the seductive secretary of Mr Grace (played by Kenneth Waller) in Are You Being Served?, although she only appeared in five episodes and had little dialogue.
+Her later appearances included Layla in the 1987 film Eat the Rich with The Comic Strip team, and as a hostess on the game show 3-2-1.

+Health and death

-Linden was plagued with a drug problem for years.
+Linden was plagued with a drug problem, including alcohol, slimming pills, cocaine and Valium for years.
 On the night of 5 October 1997, she died of a heroin overdose at home at the age of 36.
 Her boyfriend, Russell Ainsworth, was acquitted of manslaughter charges but sentenced to two-and-a-half years imprisonment for supplying the drug.

+She is buried in Surbiton Cemetery.